maximlt/guide_script_to_command_line/more_advanced/README.md

 ## Problem

-While the above script can be used as a command line tool, it has the following weaknesses:
+While the above script can be used as a command line tool, it has the following **weaknesses**:
 - Documentation:
   - The code is poorly documented
   - The user doesn't have any feedback from the tool